Skip to content

 Reward: Indra Fruit (5% chance), 5,000+ fragments

-Stage 3: Indra burst phase After the immunity window, Indra has 12M HP.
-Phase ends with a 6-second stun cycle. **Coordinate with your team** to land all bursts during the post-stun vulnerability.
+After the immunity window, Indra has 12M HP.
+The phase ends with a 6-second stun cycle on Indra itself.
+Coordinate your team to land all burst abilities during the post-stun vulnerability window.
+This is where races are won or lost.

 Universal raid timing strategy